Become a member now!

 Come to a launch!

 Most of our launches are open to the public and free to attend.
 You can come and just watch, or you can join in!
 Starter sets and kits suitable for ages 8 to adult are available at local stores.
 You don’t need a launcher or launch system — we provide that!
-We can show you how to set up your rocket, and one of our on-site vendors can provide engines (we call em’ motors!) and any other last minute supplies.
+We can show you how to set up your rocket.
+At most of our high-power launches, our on-site vendor can provide engines (we call ’em motors!) and any other last minute supplies.

 Latest News